Language Translation

 Superior Court 3

 Honorable Maria D. Granger is the first judge to preside over Floyd Superior Court 3 created in 2008 under Indiana Code 33-33-22-2 and founded upon fundamental notions of integrity, fairness, and respect for all.
-The court has general jurisdiction and decides civil and criminal cases.
-Matters not regularly heard by the court include estates and trusts and small claims.
+The court has general jurisdiction and regularly decides family, civil and criminal cases.
+In addition, Judge Granger initiated and is committed to the following grant-funded court improvements.

 About Judge Maria D. Granger